kalgynirae/lumeh.org/pages/poetry/lumeh-god-of-light-bulbs.md

 > The prize to Thomas bestow.\
 > And all light bulbs from that point forth\
 > Produced a useful glow.

+Written by Colin in the [early twenty-first century](/wiki/early-twenty-first-century/).